Bluetooth is a wireless protocol for transfering lots of data quickly. As it is a standard, wireless Bluetooth devices

 created by pairing two Bluetooth units together.
 SD1000 and SD1000U have a button that can

-lock two devices together.
+lock two devices together without lots of configuration.

 Another setup is a Bluetooth wireless network, connected to a PC through USB port